Automotive factory. Pexels Image.

 The definition of BYD’s new energy vehicle is available here: New Energy Vehicle (NEV).

-With respect to the global volume, BYD’s new energy vehicle (NEV) sales in fiscal year 2024 accounted for 100% of the automaker’s worldwide volume.
+With respect to the global volume, BYD’s new energy vehicle (NEV) sales in fiscal year 2025 accounted for 100% of the automaker’s worldwide volume.
 This means that BYD’s entire vehicle sales were composed solely of new energy vehicles, marking a complete phase-out of fossil-fueled vehicle sales.

-A similar trend was observed in fiscal year 2023, where new energy vehicle sales also represented the entirety of BYD’s global sales.
+A similar trend was observed in fiscal year 2024 and 2023, where new energy vehicle sales also represented the entirety of BYD’s global sales.
 In fiscal year 2022, BYD’s NEV sales constituted 99.7% of the worldwide volume, demonstrating a near-total shift to electric and hybrid vehicles.
 In fiscal year 2021, NEVs made up 81.6% of BYD’s global sales volume.

 Looking back, from fiscal years 2018 to 2020, BYD’s sales of new energy vehicles represented less than 50% of the automaker’s global volume.
 During this period, the majority of BYD’s sales were still composed of fossil-fueled vehicles.